United Arab Emirates

 Interest expenses

-The UAE CT Law provides that net interest expense (NIE) (i.e. interest expense less interest income) up to 30% of tax adjusted earnings before interest, taxes, depreciation, and amortisation (EBITDA) will be deductible.
+Under the GIDLR, the net interest expense (NIE) (i.e. interest expense less interest income) up to 30% of tax adjusted earnings before interest, taxes, depreciation, and amortisation (EBITDA) will be deductible.
 However, this should not apply if the NIE for the relevant tax period does not exceed the threshold of AED 12 million.
-If this threshold is exceeded, the taxable person may deduct the higher of the threshold or 30% of EBITDA.
+If this threshold is exceeded, the taxable person may deduct the higher of the threshold or 30% of tax adjusted EBITDA.

 - Amounts incurred in connection with raising finance (including guarantee fees, arrangement fees, commitment fees, and any other fees similar in nature).